transformationflow/transformationflow.github.io/docs/the-zen-of-sql.md

 # The Zen of SQL
 ## Introduction
-Inspired by the Python equivalent ([PEP20](https://www.python.org/dev/peps/pep-0020/) - The Zen of Python), and also using it as a starting point, the TFSQL10[^1] are the core guiding principles which are central to writing clean, clear, well-structured and easy to maintain data transformations in SQL, and which are the guiding principles for all SQL code written by our functions and/or humans.
+Inspired by the Python equivalent ([PEP20](https://www.python.org/dev/peps/pep-0020/) - The Zen of Python), and also using it as a starting point, the TFSQL10[^1] are the core guiding principles which are central to writing clean, clear, well-structured and easy to maintain data transformations in SQL.
+These are the guiding principles for all SQL code written by our functions and humans.

 ## TFSQL10
 > - Readability counts.